-Arkansas is reserving the authority to transfer up to 33% of the DWSRF 2022 federal capitalization grant to the 2022 Clean Water State Revolving Fund allotment.
+Arkansas is reserving the authority to transfer up to \$30 million of the DWSRF 2022 federal capitalization grant to the 2022 Clean Water State Revolving Fund allotment.
 These funds will be transferred from DWSRF construction to CWRLF construction and will not affect the total amount available for set-asides.
-Currently there are no plans to transfer any funds for this fiscal year.
+These funds will be returned to DWSRF from CWSRF when bond proceeds become available for reimbursement of disbursements are available within 2 years of the transfer.
+ANRC plans to transfer fund early next year.